zju3dv/4K4D/docs/misc/custom_dataset.md

 Then prepare experiment configs like [`l3mhet_skateboard_static.yaml`](../../configs/exps/l3mhet/l3mhet_skateboard_static.yaml).

 Two cases:
-1. The provided dataset contains meaningful background and you want to optimize the camera parameters using the full images.
+1. The provided dataset contains a meaningful background and you want to optimize the camera parameters using the full images.
    Check [`l3mhet_skateboard_static.yaml`](../../configs/exps/l3mhet/l3mhet_skateboard_static.yaml) for an example.
 ```yaml
 configs: